Take a peek inside the job of a Medical Administrative Assistant

 Start Your Career As A Medical Administrative Assistant With Us

 Here at Northwest Career College, our student-centered philosophy means that you come first.
-We offer a flexible schedule so you can care for your family and have a balanced life in Las Vegas while advancing towards your new career.
+We offer a flexible schedule so you can care for your family and have a balanced life in Las Vegas while advancing toward your new career.

 We pride ourselves on being the premier Medical Administrative Assistant Schools in Las Vegas and our established, seasoned instructors offer online and on-campus night classes to accommodate your busy work and family schedule.
 Call us at (702) 403-1592 to speak to one of our admissions assistants about your new medical administrative assisting career.